Travel.State.Gov >

 International Parental Child Abduction > Country Information > Ghana International Parental Child Abduction Information

-Updated to reflect threats against LGBTQI+ travelers.
+Updated to reflect threats against women travelers and increased risks in specific regions.

 Read the country information page for additional information on travel to Ghana.